-Syntagma square is the main square of Athens and a meeting point for a lot of Athenians.
-This is where Hotel Grande Bretagne is located.
-The building of the hotel is an artwork of neoclassic architecture and guests staying there are able to admire a great view of the city.
+The building of the hotel is a historic artwork of neoclassic architecture and guests staying there are able to admire a great view of the city.
 The rooms are chic and luxurious and provide all kinds of amenities.
-Guests can visit the spa center or the fitness studio and swim at the indoors or impressive outdoor pool overlooking the Lycabettus Hill.
-Unique tastes can be experienced at the roof garden restaurant.
+Guests can visit the spa center or the fitness studio and swim at the indoors or ...

 vanessa44 04 Feb 2011Magnificent gardenThe National Garden is one of the most fresh and shadowy places that you can find in the center of Athens, filled with lush greenery, colorful flowers and several species of birds.
 We spent half a day walking around and exploring this magnificent environment and I noticed two lakes with ducks and a small zoo with many children around it.

 Next to the zoo there is a lovely coffee shop called "The Garden".
 I ordered a cool drink and sat in one of these small tables that fit only two people and enjoyed the magic, almost divine atmosphere.
 It's strange to think that this place is actually in the heart of Athens.
 Even the air you breathe is different.

 After an hour or so, I continued my wondering and saw some ancient monuments and mosaics.
 In the north side of the garden you will find busts of great Greek poets.
 You can spend many hours wondering around especially if you like a nature lover.
 If you sit somewhere near the ducks, they will approach you to ask for food.

 The Garden is open for the public till sunset.
 A nice spot to relax in between the sightseeings and right next to the impressive building of Zappio.